What consequences could Will Smith face after Chris Rock slap? - NewsBreak

 Moments later, Smith won the Best Actor Oscar for his role in “King Richard.”

 “This moment will now forever be shadowed for Will Smith.
 We won’t remember Will Smith winning the Oscar this year.
-People will remember it as, ‘Oh that’s the year Will Smith open-handed slapped or punched Chris Rock,'” entertainment journalist Josh McBride said on “Morning in America.”
-“Unfortunately that is now completely overshadowed.
-That really didn’t need to happen.”Report: Foo Fighters drummer had 10 substances in his body
+People will remember it as, ‘Oh, that’s the year Will Smith openhanded slapped or punched Chris Rock,'” entertainment journalist Josh McBride said on “Morning in America.”
+“Unfortunately, that is now completely overshadowed.
+That really didn’t need to happen.”Related: KSN coverage on Will Smith Slaps Chris Rock

 Smith walked onto the stage from his front-row seat and took a swing at Rock with an open palm, generating a loud smack.
 Smith walked back to his seat and shouted for Rock to leave Pinkett Smith alone.
 Rock replied that he was just making a “G.I.
 Jane” joke — and Smith yelled back at him a second time.

-After the show, the Academy of Motion Pictures Arts and Sciences issued a statement saying it “does not condone violence of any form.”
+After the show, the Academy of Motion Picture Arts and Sciences issued a statement saying it “does not condone violence of any form.”

 The Los Angeles Police Department said in a statement that it was aware of the incident but that one of the parties declined to file a police report.
 NewsNation’s Ashleigh Banfield weighed in on “Morning in America ,” warning that this may not be the end of the investigation.